herzbube/libsgfcplusplus/doc/SgfNotes.md

 - Mode 1 (the default mode): A single encoding is used to decode the **entire** SGF content.
 The encoding to use is detected by probing the SGF content.
 If a Unicode BOM marker is found then the encoding defined by that marker is used, but the first CA property in the decoded SGF content must match the encoding detected from the BOM.
 If no Unicode BOM marker is found then the SGF content is probed for CA properties, and the first CA property value found is used as the encoding.
 If no CA property is found the default encoding ISO-8859-1 is used.
 Note that only this mode allows the wide-character encodings UTF-16 and UTF-32 to be processed (via BOM detection).
 - Mode 2 (specification conformant): A separate encoding is used to decode each game tree in the SGF content.
 The encoding is defined by the CA property value of that game tree.
 If a game tree has no CA property the default encoding ISO-8859-1 is used.
 Only SimpleText and Text property values are decoded!
 The SGF formatting skeleton as well as property values that are not SimpleText or Text are parsed using ASCII/ISO-8859-1.
 - Mode 3: No decoding takes place.

+**Important:** When mode 1 or 2 are used for reading, the SGF content is decoded and made available to the library client as **UTF-8**.

 Please make sure to read the documentation of `SgfcArgumentType::EncodingMode` to understand the details.
 You may also wish to consult the documentation in SGFC's README file.